timbeyers/sip2pstn-simpledial/README.md

 ## Why connect your phone to Twilio?
 1. No contracts or monthly charges.
 You just pay low charges for calls you make or receive.
 2. No cost to register your IP phone with Twilio so you can receive calls.
-3. You can instantly provision a local telephone number in 50 countries to give you local presence
+3. You can instantly provision a local telephone number in 50 countries to give you local presence.
-4. Build custom call handling logic so you can be reached on the right device at the right time in the right place
+4. Build custom call handling logic so you can be reached on the right device at the right time in the right place.

 ## Features
 Twilio requires that phone numbers be in E.164 format.
 To relax this restriction, this app allows the following more commonly known formats.
 Each of the following formats are supported.
 It is assumed the calls originate from US.

 1. E.164 format - i.e. +14157664555
 2. US domestic formats - i.e. 14157664555,4157664555
 3. Any time 011 exit code from US - i.e. 0114415627220000